 8.22.50 Posthumous Degrees.
 Any University of Rhode Island student who dies while registered for courses and who has completed at least fifty percent of the credits necessary for the degree which he or she is seeking is eligible to be awarded a posthumous degree.
-On the recommendation of the chair of the department and the dean of the college in which the student was enrolled, the Board of Governors may confer a posthumous degree. #02-03--31
+On the recommendation of the chair of the department and the dean of the college in which the student was enrolled, the President of the University or designee, and the Board of Education may confer a posthumous degree. #02-03-31

-8.22.51 Posthumous degrees shall be presented to the family of the deceased student by the President of the University at a time and place of the President's choosing.
-However, that time and place may not be at the time and place of any college graduation ceremonies except by recommendation of the department chair and college dean. #02-03--31
+8.22.51 Posthumous degrees shall be presented to the family of the deceased student by the college dean on behalf of the President of the University at a time and place of the President's choosing.
+However, that time and place may not be at the time and place of any college graduation ceremonies except by recommendation of the department chair and college dean. #02-03-31